RoyalIcing/flambeau/README.md

 - **Reducers** instead of stores, which allows clearer data flow, immutability.
 - Allows reducers to be **reused**, using a custom context to differentiate.
 - **No switch statements** to handle actions, just declare a function with the same name as the action’s function.
 - **Forwarding of actions** to internal reducers within reducers.
-Allows resucers to be set up in collections.
+Allows reducers to be set up in collections.
 - **Async action support built-in**.
-- Reducer **methods to allow encapsulation** of reducer state.
+- Action **introspection methods to allow encapsulation** of reducers’ internal state.
-- Poll reducers to get a consensus for async actions, such as whether something needs loading.
+- Get a **consensus for async actions**, such as whether something needs loading or not, by polling reducers using introspection methods.
+Reduces coupling between reducers and actions, and allows greater code reuse.

 ## Using Flambeau